UCSF-CBI/c4/docs/howto/openondemand.md

 - C4 Desktop - a MATE gui desktop for Linux.
 - RStudio - the familiar RStudio interface in your local web browser with the resources of C4 behind it.
 - Jupyter Notebooks - this is currently in BETA test mode.
-Your milage may vary.
+Your mileage may vary.

 Additional reading: